hollyjackson/casualty_mentions_nyt/README.md

 ## Updates and Corrections

 1. Please note, there is a discrepancy in the dates in the chart of _New York Times_ death mentions in [this post](https://www.instagram.com/p/Cyl9HR7O4ap/).
 Dates were accidentally selected from the neighboring article.
-Please note that all death mention information is still entirely accurate.
-The fully-updated trends are shown below.
+Please note that all death mention information is still entirely accurate and all trends explained in the post still hold true.
+The corrected chart is shown below.

 ![image coming soon](death_mentions_nyt.png)